How Environmental Regulation Has Helped Produce Better Linear Infrastructure Designs

 If flood conveyance is the only variable being considered, the design in the photo below works quite well.

-As time went by, the Army Corps of Engineers and the EPA began to issue guidance on how projects were evaluated under Section 404.
+As time went by, federal agencies such as the Army Corps of Engineers (Corps) and the Environmental Protection Agency (EPA), began to issue guidance on how projects were evaluated under Section 404.
 In 1990, they started focusing on mitigation, including having upland buffers adjacent to streams and on putting back wetlands that were impacted.
 But still no focus on stream bed mitigation.

-As the Corps pushed engineers to move away from concrete trapezoidal channels, grouted boulder edging was used a lot.
+As the Corps pushed engineers to move away from concrete trapezoidal channels, grouted boulder edging was often used.

-The Corps eventually started asking for no grout, just dry stacked boulders, so the boulders got REALLY big to satisfy the engineers’ desire for a factor of safety.
-Eventually, the Corps started saying “no” to boulder edging at all, and asked for a more natural material along the water’s edge.
+After that, the Corps eventually started asking for no grout, just dry stacked boulders.
+In doing so, the boulders got REALLY big to satisfy the engineers’ desire for a factor of safety.
+Eventually, the Corps began to say no to the boulder edging at all and asked for a more natural material along the water’s edge.

 Little by little, the Corps began to require mitigation be incorporated into channel design in order to get a permit.
-A big example early on was “bio-engineering”.
-Ok, what did that mean?
-The District looked into it and did a pilot study on Clear Creek.
+A big example early on was “bio-engineering” — but what does that mean?
+To find out, Mile High Flood District did a pilot study on Clear Creek.
 Initially it was a series of soil riprap weirs with little sprigs of willows stuck into the riprap.
 The pilot study had mixed success, but suddenly, lots of projects had riprap with willow staking.

 For engineers at the time, this was pretty “out there”.
 Wouldn’t the roots deform the riprap?
 Would flows just rip everything out?
 They worried about the design not being locked into place.
 Roots instead of grout, would that even work?
 Riprap assuaged the fear of instability from design engineers, and the willow stakes provided the natural material the Corps was looking for, but problems could still develop.